Shea-Wolfe/text-based-frames/README.md

 * To run the tests simply enter `nosetests` after you have installed nose using pip.
 * Please note that creating a game, saving a game, or running the test suite all write files to the current directory, so be sure that writing is enabled.

+## WIP areas
+* While the current release of the terminal version of the game is stable, the attempt to port it to Django is currently unstable
+* Due to game files and save files being pickled files there is a risk of malicious code.
+Please do not open any games from unknown sources.

 ## Description

 * This repo is dedicated to creating simple text based games using python.